*Please note I was invited to this Liberty Living event and all views are my own.*

 What is mindfulness?

-Mindfulness means non-judgemental awareness of the present moment.
+Mindfulness means non-judgmental awareness of the present moment.
 During this workshop, I practised meditation by gently closing my eyes, taking deep conscious breaths, while observing my internal state.

 Find a moment in your day when you can to be quiet, breathe and attend to yourself.